Meetings

 No meeting in December.

-January 21: Looking Back and Looking Forward: Our Years on the Kenai and Alaska Maritime National Wildlife Refuges with retiring long time managers Andy Loranger (Kenai) and Steve Delehanty (Alaska Maritime).
+January 21: What Really Matters: Our Years on the Kenai and Alaska Maritime National Wildlife Refuges with retiring long time managers Andy Loranger (Kenai) and Steve Delehanty (Alaska Maritime).
+This meeting will be in person in Soldotna (Loranger) and Homer (Delehanty), at a watch party in Anchorage and on zoom.

 February – April schedule TBD